OSUOSC/website/_posts/2015-08-20-osuwireless.md

 ---
 layout: home
-title: connecting to osuwireless
+title: Connecting to osuwireless with linux
 categories: tutorials
 ---

-###How to connect to osuwireless from linux

 Steps will vary depending on your distro of choice, but the same principles apply: